-Why and how the next, rapidly developing, stage in the evolution of the Internet of Things (IoT) is all about IoT data brokerage, exchanges and monetization services.
+Why and how the next, rapidly developing, stage in the evolution of IoT is all about IoT data brokerage, exchanges and monetization services.

 Data and patterns, analytics and insights also have monetary value as such.
 And we’re not just talking about customer data or the monetary value of data in the sense of the work that Gartner’s Doug Laney has been doing with regards to infonomics when the idea of data as a business asset really became seriously studied.

 In an age of ever more unstructured data and all the tools and platforms to analyze and combine them, data monetization platforms have been growing beyond the traditional scopes of marketing and advertising.
 Especially in the Internet of Things sphere we see an increasing usage of data brokerage and data monetization platforms.

 IoT data exchanges in motion: evolutions and examples

 With such exchanges and platforms we don’t necessarily mean the data-driven collaborative innovation initiatives that pop up when several organizations, often with different backgrounds, start leveraging data to offer new services, generate new value streams and even change their business models, in other words the more mature steps in digital transformation.

 We literally mean data, data analytics and IoT data service exchanges and monetization platforms, including those offered by, for instance, telecommunication firms that sell anonymized data and insights which can’t be traced back to individuals, are fully in line with personal data regulations such as the GDPR and offer patterns, (real-time) insights and/or knowledge that serves any given organization which can use them.

 Yet, when it boils down to the monetization opportunities of IoT data, there is more happening in the field of IoT data monetization, IoT data services monetization, IoT data brokerage and so on.